Why did Elon create OpenAI?

 OpenAI’s primary mission is to ensure that artificial general intelligence (AGI) benefits all of humanity.
 AGI refers to highly autonomous systems that outperform humans at most economically valuable work.
 Musk and his co-founders recognized the potential risks associated with AGI if it were to fall into the wrong hands or be developed without adequate safety precautions.

 By creating OpenAI, Musk aimed to foster a collaborative environment where researchers could work together to address the challenges and risks associated with AGI.
-The organization’s focus is on conducting cutting-edge research in AI and sharing the findings with the broader scientific community.
-OpenAI also aims to provide public goods that help society navigate the path to AGI.
+The organization’s goal is to directly build safe and beneficial AGI or to aid others in achieving this outcome.
+OpenAI is committed to providing public goods that help society navigate the path to AGI, sharing its research, insights, and safety protocols with the wider community.

 FAQ: